hongjinn/myproject-django-mod_wsgi-apache/README.md

 # Gather Django files

-* Open another bash terminal so you have two open.
-One for your local machine and another for the EC2
+* You should have two terminals open, one for your local machine and another for the EC2

 * Let's say you want your local development folder to be on your Desktop.
 The process will be this: develop on your local computer (ie add a "Contact Me" page) then push changes to your EC2 to see live on the web
   * Go to your Desktop and create a new folder, you can call this anything you want.
 For instance "exampledotcom" by doing ```mkdir '/mnt/c/Users/Hongjinn Park/Desktop/exampledotcom'```